 Sara has more than a decade of experience in education policy and government affairs, starting as a K-12 public school teacher.
-She is passionate about ensuring all kids receive a high quality education and thrives on helping clients achieve complex and challenging goals.
-She has quickly become a respected and trusted voice for education policy issues in Tallahassee.
+She thrives on helping clients achieve complex and challenging goals and has quickly become a respected and trusted voice for education policy issues in Tallahassee.

 In 2014, Sara was named a “30 Under 30 Rising Stars in Florida Politics” by Florida Politics, a statewide political news site.
 In 2011, Sara was nominated for Orange County Public Schools Teacher of the Year.

 Sara received her bachelor’s degree in English Education from the University of North Florida in 2007 and her master’s degree in Education Policy and Evaluation from Florida State University in 2014.

 Sara is a member of Leadership Florida, the American Enterprise Institute’s State Leadership Network, and co-founder of Lean In Tallahassee.
 In her spare time, she volunteers as a guardian ad litem and fosters dogs through a local animal rescue organization.
 Sara lives in Tallahassee with her husband, daughter, and rescue dog.

 McGuireWoods Consulting LLC ("MWC") is a wholly owned subsidiary of the McGuireWoods LLP law firm.
 From time to time, various McGuireWoods lawyers provide non-legal services to MWC clients, but MWC cannot provide legal services or advice.
 Therefore, any work MWC performs for a client does not give rise to an attorney-client relationship or privilege.
 Should you require legal services from McGuireWoods, as well as consulting services from MWC, you must engage the law firm separately.